So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 - Expensive compared to other HomeKit-enabled Deadbolts.

 Users indicate that the lock is simple to install and works well.
 The Siri integration is also great.
 However, if you don’t have an Apple TV, then you won’t be able to access your smart lock outside the Bluetooth range.
-Apple TV acts as a bridge to allow your WiFi remote access, but it is Alexa-enabled.
+Apple TV acts as a bridge to allow your WiFi remote access.

 Apple Homekit Sensors